rfprod/ng2ns/README.md

 `ELECTRON` tells server to use control flow specific for electron where applicable.

 `NODE_ENV` tells `npm` to pass installing devDependencies.

+`BUILD_HASH` identifies a client application build, is used as a part of cache name by service workers when managing caches.

 `IP` define this value to use specific IP address for nodejs server like